3yit/Notion_Reddit_Analyzer/README.md

 ## Data Collection

-Uses PRAW (Python Reddit API Wrapper) to collect:
+Uses PRAW (Python Reddit API Wrapper) to collect and filter Reddit posts:

+**Filtering Logic:**
+- Only includes posts **actually about Notion** (not just mentioning it in a list)
+- Posts from r/Notion and r/NotionSo are always included
+- Posts from other subreddits must have "Notion" in the title OR mention it 3+ times
+- Filters out generic productivity posts that briefly mention Notion alongside 10 other tools

+**Data collected:**
-- Full post content
+- Full post content (word-for-word)
 - Metadata (score, comments, date)
-- Top comments
+- Top 5 comments per post
 - Clickable links to original posts

 **Subreddits searched:**
-r/Notion, r/productivity, r/studytips, r/digitalplanner
+r/Notion, r/productivity, r/studytips, r/digitalplanner, r/NotionSo, r/PKM

 ## Analysis Results